 If, on the other side, extensions are foreseen, and this is the default for using the CRM methodology, the source schema and data encoded under it are seen as empirical source material and we go back to step 1 of the development process, if the source schema is not sufficiently mapped for the purpose.
 For any specific construct to be added, and for overlapping concepts (case d) above), suitable generalizations should be considered.
 In the CRM Methodology we foresee in particular that also existing concepts in the target should be considered to be widened in scope when a particular mapping provides evidence that this is useful for the purpose of the target.

-As long as the target schema provides suitable generalizations, the extension is regarded to be “compatible”, and can stay in the use of a local community, regardless if it proposed as a recommendation for a wider comunity.
+As long as the target schema provides suitable generalizations, the extension is regarded to be “compatible”, and can stay in the use of a local community, regardless if it proposed as a recommendation for a wider community.
 If, on the other side it requires generalizations not covered by the target, it is preferable to modify the target itself.
 Summarizing, mapping is a special case of an ontology development process, in particular, if the target foresees extension and is open to modification proposals.

 Principles Introduction

 This part of the guide provides a set of individual principles as a reference to be taken into account alongside the above described processes for building and/or extending ontologies for integrating data in empirical domains.
-The principles ares organized according to eight thematic areas which individually group together a series of related methodological principles and recommendations.
+The principles are organized according to eight thematic areas which individually group together a series of related methodological principles and recommendations.

 These thematic groups are: